 - Load up all non-

 omwaddonpluigins into a vanilla ini file.
-I wrote a small python script to do this for me, I'll share it in the future if there's interest.
+I wrote a small python script to do this for me, please find that on Sourcehut with some rough usage instructions.

 - Scan this file with Mlox.